Wikipedia defines the American Dream as follows:

 In terms of those outside our community, we have found that the majority of our Christian peers are either perplexed or challenged by our decision to live among our city’s underprivileged.
 We have been given many opportunities to share our convictions and journey with others who share a similar Christian, middle-class background.

 As far as the internal community within our neighborhood, we have already (in our short two years) had the opportunity to assist with spiritual, emotional, physical, and financial needs.
 We have also been blessed to be trusted to walk side-by-side with some neighbors in their times of grief and trials.
 We have had the privilege of offering prayer and the hope of the gospel.
-We are still earning trust and deepening our relationships, and we look forward to developing true and lasting relationships with the people in our community.
-Our prayer is that they see Christ reflected in our actions and that we may be bold in sharing the gospel as opportunities arise right here where God has us.
+Currently, We are still earning trust and deepening our relationships.
+We look forward to developing true and lasting relationships with the people in our community.
+Our prayer is that they see Christ reflected in our actions.
+We pray we may be bold in sharing the gospel as opportunities arise right here where God has us.